Introduction

 8. Declutter Your Finances

-Simplifying your finances is a form of decluttering that reduces the mental load and makes it easier to stay mindful.
-This includes canceling subscriptions you don’t need, consolidating accounts, and organizing important documents.
+To simplify your finances is one form of decluttering that removes the mental clutter and makes it easier to stay aware.
+This should include canceling subscriptions you don’t need, combining accounts, and organizing important paperwork.

 How to Start: